jacbrixey/anumple/README.md

 Halito!
-This is the Choctaw language version of an open source Wordle.
+This is the Choctaw language version of an open source popular word guessing game.

 Word Guessing Game